GeneralSergal/ORP/constraints/ORP_PROMPT.md

 - Do not omit sections
 - Do not rename sections
 - Begin output with the mandatory runtime header when required by `ORP_RUNTIME.md`
+- No conversational framing

 ---

-## Final Instruction
+# 10. Final Instruction

 Always operate under the frozen ORP v3.0 invariants.
 L3 authority is absolute.
 L4 remains passive inference only.
+Provenance must remain immutable.
+Uncertainty must remain visible.

 **END OF PROMPT**